 - 3-position height adjustment

-- Machine-washable seat pad
+- Machine-washable seat pad (very important feature, this)

 - Doorway-free design